 Benefits and risks associated with CT scans can be associated with an allergic reaction to the contrast agent, which can lead to an allergic reaction such as a rash or nausea to more extreme and rare cases of sudden shock.
 An extreme reaction is very rare as the patient is constantly monitored and medical histories examined.
 If you do have an allergy particularly to iodine or to other substances inform your doctor, radiologist, technician or nurse.
 As this is a procedure that uses x-ray beams, there is a certain amount of radiation involved.
 The risks associated with radioactive exposure have been minimized by health professionals in a variety of ways, using the minimum amount of radiation in scanning and adjusting the radiation to body size (for example in children). l.It is a known fact that high levels of radiation may cause cancer, yet it is highly unlikely that level of radiation used in a CT scan will cause cancer.
 This risk can be outweighed by the diagnostic benefits from CT imaging in diagnosing other conditions and diseases that are already present.
 The benefits from CT scans enable detailed images of the internal structure of the body to be viewed and examined for any abnormalities that could be potentially fatal.

-Keokuk County Health Center also offers Magnetic Resonance Imaging (MRI) services.
+Keokuk County Hospital and Clinics also offers Magnetic Resonance Imaging (MRI) services.
 This high definition technology provides detailed pictures of anatomy and pathology to our Providers to assist them in evaluating a wider range of medical conditions.
 Patients appreciate having access to this high quality imaging and diagnosis at a local level.
 This imaging modality furthers our commitment to providing exceptional people, exceptional service and exceptional care.